soong-lee/disaster-or-not/README.md

 - The number of occurrences of words in the corpus were counted.
 Out of 12495 unique words in the corpus, 5454 words appeared more than once.
 Therefore, the vocabulary size was set at 5000.
 - Tweet lengths were counted in the training dataset, and most of the tweets were 6 to 20 words long.
-- There is a data imbalance (disater vs non-dsater tweets), and this was addressed during the data preprocessing step.
+- There is a data imbalance (disater vs non-dsater tweets), and it was addressed during the data preprocessing step.
 - Keywords were explored to see what kind of words are used in disaster tweets, and most used words in disaster tweets were explored as well.

 ## III.
 LSTM Analysis: Benchmark